neonmik/Wave-Machine-Firmware/README.md

     - Improve Arp code:
-        - Improvement: Add a control for Chord Arp

         - Improvement: Add a control for Mono/Para Filter modes
         - Feature: Add a setting for patterns - so that its not just straight Quarter/Sixteenth notes etc. Think 90's/00's timberland synths
         - Feature: Add a swing feature.